 8. Corruption of the judicial process by bribery is frequently mentioned in the Bible.
 It is emphasized that God "shows no favor and takes no bribe."
-A person who takes bribes is included in

-7. Only here does the Torah go beyond prohibiting an act and command us to distance ourselves from it.
-The Sages go to great lengths to explore the ways in which falsehood can infiltrate our thinking. the list of those who are under a divine curse.
+A person who takes bribes is included in the list of those who are under a divine curse.
 A judge who accepts a bribe is subject to the penalty of flogging.